-If you owe taxes to the IRS, chances are you also have some penalties and interest attached to that tax debt.
+If you owe taxes to the IRS, chances are you also have some penalties and interest attached to that tax liability.
 The IRS can penalize taxpayers for things like failure-to-file or failure-to-pay.
-Those penalties sit on top of your tax debt and can accumulate more interest and increase the taxes you owe.
+Those penalties sit on top of your tax balance and can accumulate more interest and increase the taxes you owe.
 The IRS fortunately allows a first-time abatement for qualifying taxpayers.
-Most taxpayers don’t know about the first-time abatement (FTA) penalty wavier or how it can help them lower their tax debt.
+Most taxpayers don’t know about the first-time abatement (FTA) penalty wavier or how it can help them lower their tax balance.

 In the past, about 70% of all penalties assessed by the IRS involved individual, business, and payroll penalties for failure to file, failure to pay, and failure to deposit.
 Most of these penalties are assessed automatically, regardless of the taxpayer’s situation and will continue accumulating until the liability is paid for in full.
 If you are assessed with penalties from the IRS, there are a few things you must do to qualify for the FTA penalty wavier in order for you to qualify for IRS penalty relief.

 How to Qualify for A IRS Penalty Abatement

 To qualify, you must be in compliance regarding your tax returns and your payments to the IRS.
 To meet the filing compliance requirement, you must have filed or filed an extension for all required returns and have no outstanding request from the IRS.
 This means if the IRS is waiting for you to file a certain year’s tax return, you must file it before you can request a penalty abatement.
 To make sure you are in compliance with your payments, you must have paid or arranged to pay any tax due.
 You can have an open installment agreement and request a penalty abatement, if your payments are current.
 And lastly, to qualify you must have a clean penalty history.
 This means you cannot be eligible for a penalty abatement if you had any penalties for the preceding three tax years.